tildearrow/furnace/doc/7-systems/wonderswan.md

 this chip uses the [WonderSwan](../4-instrument/wonderswan.md) instrument editor.

+## chip config

+the following option is available in the Chip Manager window:

+- **Headphone output**: enables stereo. default is on.

 ## channel status

 the following icons are displayed when channel status is enabled in the pattern view: